theBoyus/homeAutomation/doc/timelog.md

 ## ??:?? - 02:30

 Samuel big brained and made a login for the website alongside more on integrations with adafruit, more on that at a later date.

+## 03:00

+Added a library to test with micropython and the pico.
+If it interacts well with the tsl2591 module we have I'll leave to testing tomorrow or someday (TM).